Maurice Brodie: Later career

 In 1936, Brodie moved to Detroit, where he became director of laboratories at Providence Hospital and hospital pathologist.
 He died suddenly while working in his laboratory, 3:45 pm, Tuesday, May 9, 1939.
 Cause of death was coronary thrombosis.
-His remains were sent to Ottawa for burial.Burial in Ottawa for Dr. Brodie.
-Detroit Times Thursday, May 11, 1939 Detroit, MI Page: 3 He was interred in the Jewish Cemetery on Metcalfe Road (now the Jewish Memorial Gardens on Bank Street) in Ottawa.Maurice Brodie, noted scientist, passes at Detroit.
-Ottawa Citizen 10 May 1939 p1.
+His remains were sent to Ottawa for burial.
+He was interred in the Jewish Cemetery on Metcalfe Road (now the Jewish Memorial Gardens on Bank Street) in Ottawa.

 Family

 Maurice Brodie was a brother of Bernard Beryl Brodie (7 August 1907 – 28 February 1989), a leading researcher on drug therapy.